dyc3/senior-design/balancer-requirements.typ

-    [#req("Must be able to route requests to any region", mustHave, usecase: [@UseCase::end-user])], [#req("Balancer can be configured with new routing rules without recompiling", wouldBeNiceToHave, usecase: [@UseCase::maintaining])], [#req("Balancer is able to work on protocols other than HTTP", wouldBeNiceToHave, usecase: [@UseCase::maintaining])], ),
+    [#req("Must be able to route requests to any region", mustHave, usecase: [@UseCase::end-user])], [#req("Balancer can be configured with new routing rules without recompiling", wouldBeNiceToHave, usecase: [@UseCase::maintaining])], [#req("Balancer is able to work on protocols other than HTTP", wouldBeNiceToHave, usecase: [@UseCase::maintaining])], [#req("Any deployment of OTT must appear from the outside to be a single entity.
+Users must not need to manually select what server they are connecting to.", mustHave, usecase: [@UseCase::end-user]) <Req::single-entity>], ),
   caption: [Balancer User Requirements]
 )